Videography

 • Don't X IconPosition subject with a bright light, such as a window, behind or above them.

-• Don't X IconUse virtual backgrounds of any kind, including blur filters.
+• Don't X IconUse virtual backgrounds of any kind, including blur filters, unless directed.

 • Don't X IconUse messy backgrounds.

-• Don't X IconRecord more than one subject per frame.
+• Don't X IconHave more than one person in the shot.

-• Don't X IconPosition camera below eye level.
+• Don't X IconPosition camera below eye level or too high.

 • Don't X IconFeature prominent photos in the background.